vh13294/nestjs-url-generator/README.md

         // localhost:3000/emailVerification?
         // expirationDate=2021-12-12T00%3A00%3A00.000Z&
         // signed=84b5a021c433d0ee961932ac0ec04d5dd5ffd6f7fdb60b46083cfe474dfae3c0
-        return this.urlGeneratorService.signedControllerUrl(
+        return this.urlGeneratorService.signedControllerUrl({
-            AppController,
+            controller: AppController,
-            AppController.prototype.emailVerification,
+            controllerMethod: AppController.prototype.emailVerification,
-            new Date('2021-12-12')
+            expirationDate: new Date('2021-12-12'),
-        )
+        })
     }
 }
 ```

-[expirationDate] and [signed] query keys are used for signed URL.
+- [expirationDate] and [signed] query keys are used for signed URL.

+- By default, the signed URLs lives forever.
+You can add expiration date to them at the time of generating one.

 ### Reminder